 Night\Shift Festival, 2015Beat the System is an interactive installation commissioned by the Night\Shift Festival.
-The piece was created by Stephen Trothen and Paisley Cozzarin.

 The piece is a historical investigation which attempts to connect the past and present use of the building at 44 Gaukel Street - a former Canada Post office that now plays host to digital media labs for Conestoga College and University of Waterloo students.